kwcay/boateng-legacy-web/readme.md

 # Di Nkɔmɔ
-*"A Collection of Cultures."*
+*"A reference of cultures past and present."*

-Di Nkɔmɔ is a little project I started in 2014 to help me learn [Twi](http://en.wikipedia.org/wiki/Akan_language), my cultural language.

-The web app currently resides at [dinkomo.frnk.ca](http://dinkomo.frnk.ca) and is based on the [Laravel framework](http://laravel.com).
+Di Nkɔmɔ is a free, online reference for the cultures of the world.
+See the live app at [dinkomo.frnk.ca](http://dinkomo.frnk.ca).

 # Installation